-- 2.15 It is important to re-iterate at this point that the sustainability scores achieved through running the model reflect the settlements' current state at this point in time.
+2.13 It is important to re-iterate at this point that the sustainability scores achieved through running the Calderdale Settlement Hierarchy model reflect the settlements' current state at this point in time.
 The Council may decide that it wants to elevate a settlement's role within the local hierarchy to encourage its future growth and development and improvement of local services and facilities.
-Equally the introduction of new services without intervention in an area may impact upon a settlement's function. - 2.16 Any decisions to elevate a settlement's role (if made at all) will come through investigation and development of the Core Strategy Development Plan Document in the LDF.
-Indeed it may also be decided that some of the smaller (Neighbourhood/Small Rural Centres) settlements, in particular those that have no facilities at all, and are only a collection of houses, are too small to hold any status within the final settlement hierarchy and in effect are relegated out of the hierarchy altogether. - 2.17 Bearing this in mind, in accordance with the classifications set out in Table 2.3 'Sustainability scores and settlement classification', Table 2.4 'Current settlement hierarchy and settlement status' details the existing settlement hierarchy within Calderdale.
-A mapped version of this settlement hierarchy is provided below in Figure 2.3 'Settlement hierarchy map (at August 2009)'.
+Equally, the introduction of new services without intervention in an area may impact upon a settlement's function.

+- 2.14 Any decisions to elevate a settlement's role (such as to Principal Town status) will come through development of the Core Strategy Development Plan Document in the Local Plan (currently at Preferred Options stage), however this will require compelling evidence to do so.
+Indeed, through the Core Strategy, it may also be decided that some of the smaller Neighbourhood/Small Rural Centre settlements, in particular those that have no facilities at all and are only a collection of houses, are too small to hold any status within the final settlement hierarchy and in effect are removed altogether. - 2.15 Bearing this in mind, in accordance with the classifications set out in Table 2.3 'Sustainability scores and settlement classification', Table 2.4 ' Current settlement hierarchy and settlement status' details the existing settlement hierarchy within Calderdale.
+A mapped version of this settlement hierarchy is provided below in Figure 2.3 'Settlement Hierarchy map (at September 2013)'.